-NOTE 7 - GUARANTEES
+NOTE 7-GUARANTEES

-As of December 31, 2013, the Company had \$69.4 million in letters of credit outstanding, of which \$33.0 million of letters of credit were cash secured.
-Additionally, as of December 31, 2013, Clear Channel Communications had outstanding commercial standby letters of credit and surety bonds of \$3.0 million and \$44.2 million, respectively, held on behalf of the Company.
+As of December 31, 2014, the Company had \$63.7 million in letters of credit outstanding, of which no letters of credit were cash secured.
+Additionally, as of December 31, 2014, iHeartCommunications had outstanding commercial standby letters of credit and surety bonds of \$1.2 million and \$43.7 million, respectively, held on behalf of the Company.
 These letters of credit and surety bonds relate to various operational matters, including insurance, bid and performance bonds, as well as other items.
-Letters of credit in the amount of \$2.0 million are collateral in support of surety bonds and these amounts would only be drawn under the letter of credit in the event the associated surety bonds were funded and the Company did not honor its reimbursement obligation to the issuers.

-In addition, as of December 31, 2013, the Company had outstanding bank guarantees of \$57.4 million related to international subsidiaries, of which \$13.3 million were backed by cash collateral
+In addition, as of December 31, 2014, the Company had outstanding bank guarantees of \$55.1 million related to international subsidiaries, of which \$15.2 million were backed by cash collateral.

-NOTE 8 - RELATED PARTY TRANSACTIONS
+NOTE 8-RELATED PARTY TRANSACTIONS

-The Company records net amounts due to or from Clear Channel Communications as "Due from/to Clear Channel Communications" on the consolidated balance sheets.
-The accounts represent the revolving promissory note issued by the Company to Clear Channel Communications and the revolving promissory note issued by Clear Channel Communications to the Company in the face amount of \$1.0 billion, or if more or less than such amount, the aggregate unpaid principal amount of all advances.
+The Company records net amounts due to or from iHeartCommunications as "Due from/to iHeartCommunications" on the consolidated balance sheets.
+The accounts represent the revolving promissory note issued by the Company to iHeartCommunications and the revolving promissory note issued by iHeartCommunications to the Company in the face amount of \$1.0 billion, or if more or less than such amount, the aggregate unpaid principal amount of all advances.
 The accounts accrue interest pursuant to the terms of the promissory notes and are generally payable on demand or when they mature on December 15, 2017.

-Included in the accounts are the net activities resulting from day-to-day cash management services provided by Clear Channel Communications.
-As a part of these services, the Company maintains collection bank accounts swept daily into accounts of Clear Channel Communications (after satisfying the funding requirements of the Trustee Accounts under the CCWH senior notes and the CCWH Subordinated Notes).
-In return, Clear Channel Communications funds the Company's controlled disbursement accounts as checks or electronic payments are presented for payment.
-The Company's claim in relation to cash transferred from its concentration account is on an unsecured basis and is limited to the balance of the "Due from Clear Channel Communications" account.
+Included in the accounts are the net activities resulting from day-to-day cash management services provided by iHeartCommunications.
+As a part of these services, the Company maintains collection bank accounts swept daily into accounts of iHeartCommunications (after satisfying the funding requirements of the Trustee Accounts under the CCWH Senior Notes and the CCWH Subordinated Notes).
+In return, iHeartCommunications funds the Company's controlled disbursement accounts as checks or electronic payments are presented for payment.
+The Company's claim in relation to cash transferred from its concentration account is on an unsecured basis and is limited to the balance of the "Due from iHeartCommunications" account.

-At December 31, 2013 and 2012, the asset recorded in "Due from Clear Channel Communications" on the consolidated balance sheet was \$879.1 million and \$729.2 million, respectively.
-At December 31, 2013, the fixed interest rate on the "Due from Clear Channel Communications" account was 6.5%, which is equal to the fixed interest rate on the CCWH Senior Notes.
-The net interest income for the years ended December 31, 2013, 2012 and 2011 was \$54.2 million, \$63.8 million and \$45.5 million, respectively.
-For so long as Clear Channel Communications maintains significant control over the Company, a deterioration in the financial condition of Clear Channel Communications could have the effect of increasing the Company's borrowing costs or impairing the Company's access to capital markets.
-As of December 31, 2013, Clear Channel Communications had \$708.2 million recorded as "Cash and cash equivalents" on its consolidated balance sheets.
+At December 31, 2014 and 2013, the asset recorded in "Due from iHeartCommunications" on the consolidated balance sheet was \$947.8 million and \$879.1 million, respectively.
+At December 31, 2014, the fixed interest rate on the "Due from iHeartCommunications" account was 6.5%, which is equal to the fixed interest rate on the CCWH Senior Notes.
+The net interest income for the years ended December 31, 2014, 2013 and 2012 was \$60.2 million, \$54.2 million and \$63.8 million, respectively.

-The Company provides advertising space on its billboards for radio stations owned by Clear Channel Communications.
-For the years ended December 31, 2013, 2012 and 2011, the Company recorded \$2.5 million, \$1.2 million and \$4.1 million in revenue for these advertisements, respectively.
+The Company provides advertising space on its billboards for radio stations owned by iHeartCommunications.
+For the years ended December 31, 2014, 2013 and 2012, the Company recorded \$3.4 million, \$2.5 million and \$1.2 million in revenue for these advertisements, respectively.

-Under the Corporate Services Agreement between Clear Channel Communications and the Company, Clear Channel Communications provides management services to the Company, which include, among other things: (i) treasury, payroll and other financial related services; (ii) certain executive officer services; (iii) human resources and employee benefits services; (iv) legal and related services; (v) information systems, network and related services; (vi) investment services; (vii) procurement and sourcing support services; and (viii) other general corporate services.
-These services are charged to the Company based on actual direct costs incurred or allocated by Clear Channel Communications based on headcount, revenue or other factors on a pro rata basis.
-For the years ended December 31, 2013, 2012, and 2011, the Company recorded \$35.4 million, \$35.9 million and \$26.4 million as a component of corporate expense for these services, respectively.
+Under the Corporate Services Agreement between iHeartCommunications and the Company, iHeartCommunications provides management services to the Company, which include, among other things: (i) treasury, payroll and other financial related services; (ii) certain executive officer services; (iii) human resources and employee benefits services; (iv) legal and related services; (v) information systems, network and related services; (vi) investment services; (vii) procurement and sourcing support services; and (viii) other general corporate services.
+These services are charged to the Company based on actual direct costs incurred or allocated by iHeartCommunications based on headcount, revenue or other factors on a pro rata basis.
+For the years ended December 31, 2014, 2013 and 2012, the Company recorded \$31.2 million, \$35.4 million and \$35.9 million as a component of corporate expense for these services, respectively.